steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 If the actions of those online movements had any measurable effect on the outcome of the elections is wholly debatable, but in light of the above information, it is at the very least sensible to claim the Internet as a medium plays an undeniable role, not just in the organization of neo-nationalist movements, but in shaping elements of its discourse as well; a narrative that is by the way increasingly amplified by numerous mainstream news outlets.[^26] Furthermore, Japan's international *soft power* has without a doubt left its mark on many of those communities abroad, seeping particularly into the Alt-Right and Identitarian Movement.[^32] To name some examples, former Donald Trump strategist and Breitbart News Network owner Steve Bannon participated as speaker at the 2017 *Japanese Conservative Political Action Conference* (J-CPAC) and praised Prime Minister Shinzo Abe as being "Trump before Trump".
 Alt-Right and Identitarian Movement associates including white supremacists Richard Spencer (who coined the term Alt-Right) and Jared Taylor (who himself was born in Japan and speaks fluent Japanese) often sing praise of Japan as an exemplary *ethno-state*.
 Finally, other such Alt-Right associates include Vice Magazine co-founder and Proud Boys[^33] founder Gavin McInnes, who participated in a reenactment of the 1960 assassination of Japanese Socialist Party (JSP) chairman Inejiro Asanuma by ultra-nationalist Otoya Yamaguchi [@feuer_founder_2018].[^20] Journalist Audrea Lim, in her The New York times editorial, even goes so far to assert "yellow fever" (a sexual obsession with those of Asian descent) as a common trait amongst the Alt-Right, stating that many public figures in the movement have had documented relationships with Asian women [-@lim_opinion_2018].

-This soft power influence is observable on a grass-roots level as well. @charity_why_2016 for example reports on the increasingly common phenomenon of encountering online imagery containing politically-tinted *anime* characters (wearing political symbols ranging from neo-Nazi symbols to Trump-related iconography such as MAGA hats).
-The English-language anonymous messaging board *4chan* in particular[^17] (since September 2015 publically owned by *2channel* founder Hiroyuki Nishimura) started as a North-American copy of its Japanese equivalent *2channel* with an intended focus on discussing Japanese pop-culture, but came under heavy scrutiny in 2014 for its association with the *Gamergate* controversy[^18] and the Alt-Right.
+This soft power influence is observable on a grass-roots level as well. @charity_why_2016 for example reports on the increasingly common phenomenon of encountering online imagery containing politically-tinted Japanese animation characters (wearing political symbols ranging from neo-Nazi symbols to Trump-related iconography such as MAGA hats).
+The English-language anonymous messaging board *4chan* in particular[^17] (since September 2015 publically owned by *2channel* founder Hiroyuki Nishimura) started as a North-American copy of its Japanese equivalent *2channel* with an intended focus on discussing Japanese pop-culture @orsini_how_2015, but came under heavy scrutiny in 2014 for its association with the *Gamergate* controversy[^18] and the Alt-Right.
 Preliminary research on such microcosmic English-language Internet communities (such as the political discussion section of *4chan* and the conservative political section of *Reddit*)[^56] observe strong neo-nationalist rhetoric exemplary of the Alt-Right.
 Moreover, they argue these Internet communities to be hubs for influencing mainstream political discourse and setting "the narrative agenda for mainstream media outlets" [@hine_kek_2016; @pearson_scientists_2016; @zannettou_web_2017; @zannettou_origins_2018].
 Alt-right appropriated *viral* imagery (in colloquial terms known as 'memes')[^19] such as that of a green anthropomorphic frog ('Pepe the Frog') find their roots in those communities, and have been shared in some form by members of the current White House, including Donald Trump and Donald Trump Jr. [@lee_understanding_2016; @ohlheiser_analysis_2016; @phillips_alt-right_2016].

 Thus, to reiterate, an increase of mainstream news reports, as mentioned above, claim occidental online communities with an origin in discussing Japanese pop-culture are effectively 1. hotbeds for right-wing radicalization, and 2. important electoral spaces for both right-wing populist political parties and for politically motivated citizen movements in the United States and Europe.
 Members of those movements have praised Japan as the ideal of an 'ethno-state', and have themselves gained political traction outside the realm of the digital.
 Moreover, in this chapter I've discussed a global trend of neo-nationalist discourse on the Internet and shown that terms as *fachosphere*, Netto-Uyoku and Alt-Right are conceived of as expressions of such phenomena.
 Nevertheless the *fachosphere* for example refers uniquely to the French language cyberspace in which such a discourse finds place (with the added connotation of fascism), while the Alt-Right, now as a term unquestionably grown beyond its intended use, was originally conceived of as applying to a particular ideological movement in the United States.